totalnoMartina/aromatic-experience/TESTING.md

 There was some issues while setting up Facebook Login, as I had another app connected to Facebook Login button earler, deleting it did not yet solve the issue as this is what I am getting, possibly when fully deployet it should work as I triple checked everything and have not found yet a better solution then setting Debug to 'False' and trying it again.

 # Testing forms
-## Manually trying to 'submit' form when the field is empty
--- image of this here

 # Testing Python code with 'unittest' module - automated

 -- Testing Comment Form for the fields that are required to be filled before posting